07 Nov 2024

 Challenging stereotypes and building awareness

-Together, Nidhi, the reference group, and Nidhi aim to challenge stereotypes around culture and disability.
+Together, Nidhi, the reference group, and SSI aim to challenge stereotypes around culture and disability.
 By increasing awareness of the barriers faced by CALD people with disabilities, the disability reference group aims to develop effective strategies to overcome these challenges.

 The reference group will meet every six weeks until June 2025, and its members are excited about the changes they can create over the next year.